 Photo: Paurav Shah / Unspalsh / Image For Representation Only

-One of the most famous Jain temples is located in Pune.
+Parshwanath Shwetambar temple is a famous jain temple in Maharashtra.
 Dedicated to Parshvanatha, 23rd Tirthankara of Jainism, Parshwanath Shwetambar Jain Temple happens to be a significant place of worship for the community.
 The first thing you will likely notice about the temple is the magnificent architecture that includes intricate ornate pillars, and carvings.
 What’s even more impressive is the Chaumukh layout, where the idol of Parshvanatha faces in four directions.
 For the best experience, you should visit the temple between July and September.

 Location: Near Pune Railway Station